Home » Latest building materials and components statistics

 Latest building materials and components statistics

-Construction materials prices for All Work fell by 1.0% in the 12 months to July 2024, according to the latest figures published by the Department for Business and Trade.
-This was a slightly larger decrease than the 0.9% fall seen in the year to June 2024.
+Construction materials prices for All Work decreased by 0.1% in the 12 months to December 2024, according to the latest figures published by the Department for Business and Trade.

-New Housing registered a 0.4% increase, Repair and Maintenance was up by 0.5% and Other New Work decreased by 1.9% in the 12 months to July 2024.
+Materials prices in New Housing registered a 1.3% increase, Repair and Maintenance was up by 1.0% and Other New Work decreased by 1.4% in the same period.

 Source: Department for Business & Trade – Building materials and components statistics, Table 1a

-The figures demonstrate a continued cooling in materials cost inflation, compared to where prices have been in the last couple of years, albeit with differences in annual movement between some outlier materials, and therefore for different trades.
+Despite an overall cooling in materials cost inflation, compared to where prices have been in the last couple of years, there remains divergent movement for different materials, and therefore for different trades.

 Source: Department for Business & Trade – Building materials and components statistics, Table 2

-DBT’s report also showed concrete block deliveries (seasonally adjusted) were down by 15.1% in the year to July 2024 and down by 7.5% on a monthly basis.
+DBT’s report also showed concrete block deliveries (seasonally adjusted) were up by 27.4% in the year to December 2024 but down by 2.4% on a monthly basis.

 To keep up to date with the latest industry news and insights from BCIS, register for our newsletter here.